sj-piano/ethereum-smart-contract-toolset/docs/README-hello-world.md

 We deploy the HelloWorld contract to the local Hardhat blockchain.

 See the balance of the address that will deploy the contract:
-`npm exec -- ts-node scripts/get-balance.ts --address-file user-data/local-hardhat-address.txt`
+`pnpm ts-node scripts/get-balance.ts --address-file user-data/local-hardhat-address.txt`

 See fee estimations for the different contract operations, including deployment:
-`npm exec -- ts-node scripts/HelloWorld/estimate-fees.ts`
+`pnpm ts-node scripts/HelloWorld/estimate-fees.ts`

 Deploy the HelloWorld contract:
-`npm exec -- ts-node scripts/HelloWorld/deploy.ts --log-level info`
+`pnpm ts-node scripts/HelloWorld/deploy.ts --log-level info`

 This will output an address.
 Copy this address into the `user-config.env` file as `HELLO_WORLD_LOCAL_ADDRESS`.

 Confirm deployment:
-`npm exec -- ts-node scripts/check-contract-exists --debug --address-name='HELLO_WORLD_LOCAL_ADDRESS'`
+`pnpm ts-node scripts/check-contract-exists --debug --address-name='HELLO_WORLD_LOCAL_ADDRESS'`

 Print the message stored in the contract:
-`npm exec -- ts-node scripts/HelloWorld/get-message.ts --debug`
+`pnpm ts-node scripts/HelloWorld/get-message.ts --debug`

 Create a new input file:
 `cp user-data/HelloWorld/example-update-message.json user-data/HelloWorld/update-message-local.json`